What is the anticipated timeline for the project?

 The park was originally envisioned as an open, welcoming, and inclusive place — this project is consistent with the park’s past.
 Our plans offer not just housing, but the promise of a safer neighborhood for all, and a revitalized park that will be used by all.

-The configuration of the new park will be thoughtfully designed to allow clear views and daylighting.
+The configuration of the new park is thoughtfully designed to allow clear views and daylighting.
 Walkways and paths will bring pedestrians and residents of the new housing through the site, rather than around it.
 Features of the new park will allow a wider array of individuals to enjoy the park.

 The new park will be well illuminated at night, and its design will focus on visibility throughout — no hidden corners.
 If places are visible to the public, crime is less likely to occur.
 The new student and supportive housing buildings will feature entries and windows facing the open space that allow residents to view and monitor activities in the surrounding neighborhood.